rtshkmr/nowwat/README.md

 2. configed webpacker gem
 3. added a site_controller and an index view under views/site/index.html.erb
 4. Set up basic scaffolding for the components
-5. Installed axios via yarn to handle HTTP request and events fetching from the backend
+5. Installed axios via yarn to handle HTTP request and tasks fetching from the backend
 6. started using eslint, configed to airbnb rules
 7. Displaying Tasks: the Task.js component: